nathankellenicki/node-poweredup/README.md

 <a name="LPF2+getConnectedDevices"></a>

 ### lpF2.getConnectedDevices() ⇒ [<code>Array.&lt;Hub&gt;</code>](#Hub)
-Retrieve a list of LPF2 Hub devices
+Retrieve a list of LPF2 Hub devices.

 **Kind**: instance method of [<code>LPF2</code>](#LPF2)
 <a name="LPF2+event_discover"></a>